YouHaveTrouble/minecraft-optimization/README.md

 # Preparations

 ## Server jar
-Your choice of server software can make a huge difference in performance and api possibilities.
-There are currently multiple viable popular server jars, but there are also a few that you should stay away from for various reasons.
+Your choice of server software can make a huge difference in performance and API possibilities.
+There are currently multiple viable popular server JARs, but there are also a few that you should stay away from for various reasons.

 Recommended top picks:
 * [Paper](https://github.com/PaperMC/Paper) - The most popular server software that aims to improve performance while fixing gameplay and mechanics inconsistencies.
 * [Tuinity](https://github.com/Spottedleaf/Tuinity) - Paper fork that includes even more high-performance patches.
 * [Purpur](https://github.com/pl3xgaming/Purpur) - Tuinity fork focused on features and the freedom of customization.
-* [Airplane](https://github.com/Technove/Airplane) - Tuinity fork that aims to further improve server performance.

 You should stay away from:
 * Yatopia - "The combined power of Paper forks for maximum instability and unmaintainablity!" - [KennyTV's list of shame](https://github.com/KennyTV/list-of-shame).
 Nothing more to be said.
 (Moreover, the project has been discontinued.)